-Now at this point you understand why a business needs a loyalty program, the goals of a loyalty program, and the benefits of a loyalty program.
+Now at this point, you understand why a business needs a loyalty program, the goals of a loyalty program, and what you should do to cultivate customer loyalty.
 But now comes the most important part of them all, implementing a loyalty program and accomplishing all of the goals of the loyalty program.

 I am going to go back through the cornerstones of a loyalty program that I just told you about, and give you ideas on how to accomplish every single one of them through a digital loyalty campaign.

 Gaining insight into customers can be difficult depending on what type of loyalty program a business is running.
 An airline has a much easier time tracking someone’s travel habits through a frequent flyer number than a restaurant does trying to track someone’s preferences through a paper loyalty campaign.
 This example points out directly as to why digital loyalty programs remain king when it comes to customer knowledge.

 To increase customer knowledge, businesses need data.
 Traditional loyalty campaigns don’t offer a good way to collect information on each individual customer.
 Digital loyalty campaigns offer the ability to have real-time analytics that allow businesses to stay up to date on their customers purchasing habits.
 You can track how often customers enter the store, what they purchased by linking the loyalty card to the transaction, as well as see how long until a customer reaches a reward for their loyalty.